blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 **`meter_summary.qo` — emitted hourly (canonical record)**

-Nine 4-byte floats: estimated interval energy (Wh), 15-minute blocked-average demand (W), and a combined fault bitmask per summary period. `t*_wh` is the sum of (W_sample × sample_interval_sec / 3600) across all periodic samples in the reporting period — estimated interval energy derived from power snapshots, not a continuous integral or kVAh estimate. `t*_demand_w` is the peak 15-minute blocked-average demand observed during the summary period — the highest average watts across any completed `DEMAND_INTERVAL_SEC` (900 s) window; see §11.3. `fault_mask` packs per-channel hardware-fault flags as a 4-bit nibble per tenant (T1 in bits 3:0; see §11.3 for bit definitions); 0 means all channels clean for the entire period.
+Nine 4-byte floats: estimated interval energy (Wh), 15-minute blocked-average demand (W), and a combined fault bitmask per summary period. `t*_wh` is the sum of (W_sample × sample_interval_sec / 3600) across all periodic samples in the reporting period — estimated interval energy derived from power snapshots, not a continuous integral or kVAh estimate. `t*_demand_w` is the peak 15-minute blocked-average demand observed during the summary period — the highest average watts across any completed `DEMAND_INTERVAL_SEC` (900 seconds) window; see §11.3. `fault_mask` packs per-channel hardware-fault flags as a 4-bit nibble per tenant (T1 in bits 3:0; see §11.3 for bit definitions); 0 means all channels clean for the entire period.

 ```json
 {